Federal Aviation Regulations: Organization

 Each title of the CFR is organized into sections, called parts.
 Each part deals with a specific type of activity.
 For example, 14 CFR Part 141 contains rules for pilot training schools.
 The sections most relevant to aircraft pilots and AMTs (Aviation Maintenance Technicians) are listed below.
-Many of the FARs are designed to regulate certification of pilots, schools, or aircraft rather than the operation of airplanes.
+Many FAA regulations govern the certification of pilots, schools, or aircraft rather than the operation of airplanes.
 Once an airplane design is certified using some parts of these regulations, it is certified regardless of whether the regulations change in the future.
-For that reason, newer planes are certified using newer versions of the FARs, and in many aspects may be thus considered safer designs.
+For that reason, newer planes are certified using versions of the FAA regulations, and in many aspects may thus be considered safer designs.